Blog General

 • Generation Alpha (or Gen Alpha): Born 2013-2025

-For example, companies in the food industry would target Gen Alpha with fast food, snacks, chocolates, and candies while Gen Z and previous generations with healthier options.
+For example, companies in the food industry would target Gen Alpha with fast food, snacks, chocolates, and candies, while Gen Z and previous generations with healthier options.
 Given the growing health awareness globally, food companies today are highlighting their products’ nutritional ingredients in marketing messages to make them more relevant to their customers.

 In another example, consider that you are a skincare company.
-Your target customers would comprise of people from say 16 years to 60 years of age.
+Your target customers would comprise people from, say, 16 years to 60 years of age.
 So, you could target customers in the 16-25 age group through social media and influencer marketing via TikTok and Instagram, with messaging centered on the latest trends, such as glass skin, blemish-free skin, and others.
 For people in the 25-40 age group, you could use a mix of social media and television advertising with messaging focused on using sunscreen, reducing fine lines and wrinkles, and so on.

 • For Relationship Status, Family Structure, and Income-Based Segments